How to Apply For a Green Card When You Have a Criminal Record

 I’m applying for a U.S. green card and I have a criminal record.
 Can I still apply?

-Whether you’re applying for a marriage green card from inside the United States or from abroad, a large portion of the application will be dedicated to questions about your criminal history.
+Whether you’re applying for a family or marriage green card from inside the United States or from abroad, a large portion of the application will be dedicated to questions about your criminal history.

 If you don’t have a criminal history, you don’t have to worry.
 But for many applicants, the criminal history section of the green card application is stressful, as a police record of any kind could be a reason for denial.

-As part of the spousal visa / marriage-based green card process, U.S. Citizenship and Immigration Services (USCIS) will check for criminal records for both the U.S. citizen or green card holder sponsoring his or her spouse, and the spouse applying to receive a green card.
-This article focuses on criminal records for the spouse seeking a green card.
-(For more information about the potential problems if the sponsoring spouse has a criminal record, see this article.)
+As part of the visa/green card process, U.S. Citizenship and Immigration Services (USCIS) will check for criminal records for both the U.S. citizen or green card holder sponsoring his or her family member, and the family member applying to receive a green card.
+This article focuses on criminal records for the family member seeking a green card.
+(For more information about the potential problems if the sponsoring relative has a criminal record, see this article.)

 When you apply for a green card, USCIS wants to know about every interaction you’ve ever had with law enforcement, both in your home country and in the United States.
 The only exception is traffic violations—if the only citation you’ve ever received was for a minor traffic issue, you don’t need to mention it.
 For everything else, you do.

 When you’re filling out your green card application, it’s important to be honest and provide sufficient information to USCIS.
 You should mention every time you were cited, arrested, or charged with a crime, even if the charges were later dismissed or if your criminal record has been expunged.